Your joint replacement journey

 Your joint replacement nurse

-A few weeks before your surgery you will be contacted by a joint replacement nurse.
+A few weeks before your hip or knee surgery you a joint replacement nurse will contact you.
 Their role is to support you throughout your journey by:

-- offering you education and information prior to surgery
+- offering you education and information before surgery

 - providing follow-up care through regular phone consultations once you return home.